christophetd/censys-subdomain-finder/README.md

 ## Notes

-The Censys has a limit rate of 120 queries per 5 minutes window.
+The Censys API has a limit rate of 120 queries per 5 minutes window.
 Each invocation of this tool makes exactly one API call to Censys.

 Feel free to [open an issue](https://github.com/christophetd/censys-subdomain-finder/issues/new) for suggestions or remarks.